littleidiot40/stac-collection-search/README.md

 The specific set of text keys/fields/properties of a resource to which the q operator is applied SHALL be left to the discretion of the implementation.

-Collections shall advertise the query parameters they support at the `/collections/{collection-id}/queryables` endpoint that shall return a JSON Schema document as defined in [OGC API-Features - Part 3:Filtering](https://docs.opengeospatial.org/DRAFTS/19-079r1.html#filter-queryables).

 ## Response

 The response to a request (GET or POST) to the collection search endpoint must always be a